 2. Culture the cream.
 This is done the same way as making yogurt.
 I heated up the cream until just about boiling, then removed from heat. (careful not to scorch, use gentle heat) Once it was cool enough (around 120 F) I added a few packages of yogurt culture (from Vita Health) to it, following the instructions on the packaging.
 I placed this in a large glass container with the oven light on for about 6 - 8 hours.
 Then cool the cream down in the fridge, I left mine for a day or so, until I had the opportunity to continue.

 3. Make butter.
 Placing the cool cultured cream in your food processor, blend on low until the cream solidifies and looks like butter!
 You definitely want to save the liquid left over as this is the best buttermilk ever!
 You could squeeze the butter (between 2 plates I have heard works) to remove as much of the buttermilk as you can.

-4. Gently boil the butter.
+4. Gently cook the butter.
 When you have some time to spend in the kitchen with not much else to do, begin the process of clarifying the butter.
-You have to really watch it to know when it is ready.
-Start by placing the butter in a large stainless steel sauce pan and gently boil the butter on low heat.
+You have to really watch it to know when it is done.
+Start by placing the butter in a large stainless steel sauce pan and gently cook the butter on lowest heat.
 It doesn't change quickly but it will start to look different.
 Notice the whitish substance starting to float to the top, that is the whey separating.
-Continue to cook until it starts to look clear and the milk fat solids sink to the bottom of the pot.
-Pay close attention to when the milk solids begin to brown, you don't want to burn the fat solids.
-When they are lightly browned, remove the pan from the heat.
+Stir the pot occasionally in order to avoid sediment burning and to help the water evaporate.

-6. Place the ghee in a sanitized glass jar.
+8. Place the ghee in a sanitized glass jar.
 It will solidify in a day or so.
 Ghee should NOT be refrigerated, keep it in your cupboard at room temperature and it will last for 6 months!

 Check out my pictures below to see how it changes as you cook it: